 Talking about the music of RNBJD, one looks forward to what composer duo of Salim-Sulaiman and lyricist Jaideep Sahni have come up with, considering this is easily their BIGGEST project ever.
 Also, they would be expected to fill the shoes of Jatin-Lalit who made the score of DDLJ and Mohabbatein, the two projects directed by Aditya Chopra, ever-so-memorable.

-a) So, does the music eventually go on to meet the sky high expectations?
+does the music eventually go on to meet the sky high

 b) Has Aditya Chopra indeed reserved the best songs for his third directorial outing?